iterative/dvc.org/content/docs/start/data-pipelines.md

 ---
-description: |
-  Learn how DVC data pipelines can help you organize, version, and efficiently reproduce your data science or machine learning project.
+description: 'Learn how DVC data pipelines can help you organize, version, and efficiently reproduce your data science or machine learning project.'
 ---

 # Data Pipelines